Chesterfield History, Family Crest & Coats of Arms

 The ancestry of the name Chesterfield dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in Chesterfield, Derbyshire a market town which received its charter in the year 1204 from King John.

 Early Origins of the Chesterfield family

-Another 413 words (30 lines of text) covering the years 1086, 1172, 1340, 1379 and 1500 are included under the topic Early Chesterfield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chesterfield research.
+Another 207 words (15 lines of text) covering the years 1086, 1172, 1340, 1379 and 1500 are included under the topic Early Chesterfield History in all our PDF Extended History products and printed products wherever possible.

 Chesterfield Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Chesterfield have been found, including Chesterfield, Chasturfeld, Cestrefeld and others.

 Early Notables of the Chesterfield family (pre 1700)